QuantEcon/lecture-stats/lectures/likelihood_bayes.md

 We'll also drill down into the psychology of our Bayesian learner and study dynamics  under his subjective beliefs.

-This lecture provides technical results that underly outcomes to be studied in {doc}`this lecture <odu>` and {doc}`this lecture <wald_friedman>` and {doc}`this lecture <navy_captain>`.
+This lecture provides technical results that underly outcomes to be studied in {doc}`this lecture <dynam:odu>` and {doc}`this lecture <wald_friedman>` and {doc}`this lecture <navy_captain>`.

 We'll begin by loading some Python modules.